Introduction

 Product Parameters

-With the purpose of optimizing the number of Custom Dimensions used in GA4, we will use the predefined product parameters.
-GA4 has multi-level product categories which allow further segmentation in the reports.
+To optimize the number of Custom Dimensions utilized in GA4, we will employ the predefined product parameters.
+Furthermore, GA4 features multi-level product categories that enable enhanced segmentation in the reports.

 Product item_id